wanasim/nft_marketplace/README.md

 ### Local Deployment

+#### Method 1: Using Deploy Script
-To deploy contracts to a local Anvil instance:
+To deploy contracts to a local Anvil instance using the deploy script:

 1. Start Anvil in a separate terminal:
 ```bash